Always Stay Online and Active on Slack with WebSocket Framejacking

 Slack Service Worker

-Here is a console log of the script functioning well while the browser is minimized and hidden.
+Below is a console log showing the script working while the browser is minimized and hidden.

 Console logs while browser is minimized